 The watershed is relatively small, with a drainage area to the creek outlet being approximately 5.2 square kilometres.
 The creek drains a highly urbanized watershed area and flows through mostly private property.

-The construction of the Epps Drain upstream of John Street diverts a large portion of the headwater flows (about 30% of the drainage area) easterly to the Niagara River.
+In the 1970s, to prevent flooding in Old Town, the construction of the Epps Drain upstream of John Street diverted a large portion of the headwater flows (about 30% of the drainage area) easterly to the Niagara River.
+As a result, One Mile Creek does not have enough water for regular flow in some summer periods.
 Major event flows (near the regional flood flow) overflow the Epps Drain and spill into One Mile Creek.

 The William Street Pumping Station was constructed to convey flows from a portion of NOTL served by combined sewers, to the regional Water Pollution Control Plant.
 As of 2009, there are no more combined sewers in NOTL.